AhmedThahir/uni-notes/docs/CS_Electives/Machine_Learning/13_Selection.md

 ## Model Selection

-1. Fit multiple models $g_i$ on the training data
+1. Fit multiple models $g_i$ on the training data and eyeball dev data
-2. Use interval validation data for hyper parameter tuning of each model $g_i$
+2. Use dev data for hyper parameter tuning of each model $g_i$
 3. Use external validation data for model selection and obtain $g^*$
 4. Combine the training and validation data.
 Refit $g^*$ on this set to obtain $g^{**}$
 5. Assess the performance of $g^{**}$ on the test data

 Finally, train $g^{**}$ on the entire data to obtain $\hat f$

+Check the results on the self-hosted competition

 ## Feature Selection